 Wilder wanted a comfortable chair for reading and extended napping, one that would have the “warm, receptive look of a well-worn first baseman’s mitt” combined with the elegance of an English club chair.
 The resulting lounge is composed of three curved shells, each made of five layers of plywood covered in Brazilian rosewood veneer (it’s now available in other finishes as well).
 The leather cushions are identical in size to the shells and are attached with zips and hidden clips that allow the exterior to remain unmarred by bolts.
 The flexible chairback is angled in permanent recline, the seat swivels, and the whole thing is balanced on a slender but robust cast aluminum base.

-This modern masterpiece suited not only Mr. Wilder, who was presented with one of the first chairs for his fiftieth birthday in 1956, but has been enjoyed by readers, psychiatrists, writers (it's Pulitzer Prize-winning writer Michael Chabon's work chair of choice), and afternoon nappers ever since.
+This modern masterpiece suited not only Mr. Wilder, who was presented with one of the first chairs for his 50th birthday in 1956, but has also been enjoyed by readers, psychiatrists, writers (it’s Pulitzer Prize-winning writer Michael Chabon’s work chair of choice), and afternoon nappers ever since.

 On Gardenista, have a look at Michael Chabon’s Eames lounge in the Shingled Backyard Studio that he shares with his wife, novelist Ayelet Waldman.

 Object Lessons columnist Megan Wilson is the owner of Ancient Industries and curator of the Remodelista 100 presented in the Remodelista book.
-Watch for her column every Tuesday, and have a look at her past lessons on the Atlas Pepper Mill, Sheila Maid Clothes Drying Rack, and another midcentury classic, the Butterfly Chair.
+Watch for her column every Tuesday, and have a look at her past lessons on the Atlas Pepper Mill and another midcentury classic, the Butterfly Chair.

 N.B.: This post is an update; it originally ran on June 10, 2014.

 You need to login or register to view and manage your bookmarks.

 Have a Question or Comment About This Post?Join the conversation